nemuru-eng/checkout-js-example/02-using_payment_methods/README.md

 # Display Payment Methods

-This example demonstrates how to create a new checkout session using the `paymentMethod` and `paymentIntent` functions.
-This example uses the Nemuru checkout.js SDK to retrieve the available payment methods (`.paymentMethods`), display each payment method conditions (`.paymentMethod`), and then open an specific payment method process (`.paymentIntent`), once a checkout session has been created.
+This example demonstrates how to create a new Checkout Session using the `paymentMethod` and `paymentIntent` functions.
+This example uses the Nemuru checkout.js SDK to retrieve the available payment methods (`.paymentMethods`), display each payment method conditions (`.paymentMethod`), and then open an specific payment method process (`.paymentIntent`), once a Checkout Session has been created.

 ## Running the sample